Mike Newell (footballer): Playing career

 In 1992–93, Newell was Blackburn's second highest goalscorer with 13 league goals as they finished fourth in the Premier League.
 They had looked like championship contenders for much of the season, but Newell lacked the much-needed support up front after late December when strike partner Alan Shearer suffered a serious knee injury and missed the rest of the season.
-However, he managed 6 goals in 28 games in 1993–94, battling it out with Kevin Gallacher for the role of Shearer's strike partner as Blackburn finished second.
+However, he managed six goals in 28 games in 1993–94, battling it out with Kevin Gallacher for the role of Shearer's strike partner as Blackburn finished second.
 But the arrival of Chris Sutton for the 1994–95 saw Newell fall behind in the pecking order at Ewood Park.
 Blackburn finished the season as league champions for the first time in 81 years.
-However, he did meet the requirement of 10 league appearances for a title medal, starting two league games and appearing a further 10 times as a substitute, although he failed to score a goal that season.
+However, he did meet the requirement of ten league appearances for a title medal, starting two league games and appearing a further ten times as a substitute, although he failed to score a goal that season.

 Newell scored the 1,000th goal of the Premier League era during Blackburn's 3–1 win at Nottingham Forest in April 1993.
 Newell also held the record for the fastest hat-trick in Champions League history after scoring three goals in nine minutes for Blackburn against Rosenborg BK in the 1995–96 season, until this was broken in the 2011–12 season by Bafétimbi Gomis of Lyon with three in seven minutes.
-His hat-trick also made history as the first by an English player in the newly branded UEFA Champions League since its transformation from the five-round knockout format of the original European Cup.
+His hat-trick also made history as the first by an English player in the newly re-branded UEFA Champions League since its transformation from the five-round knockout format of the original European Cup.

 He left Blackburn for Birmingham City for £750,000 in the summer of 1996.
 However, this spell proved to be unsuccessful, Newell scoring only three times with a strike against Sheffield United in the league and a brace against Brighton in the League Cup.
 This was the beginning of a five-year spell at seven different clubs.
 Newell left Birmingham to join West Ham United on loan in December 1996, before a similar spell at Bradford City in March 1997.
 Before he was loaned to West Ham, Birmingham had accepted a £750,000 bid from Bolton Wanderers for Newell, but he was unable to agree a contract and the transfer fell through.

-In the summer of 1997, Newell left the English league for the first time when he was transferred to Aberdeen before drifting back into the English leagues with Crewe, Doncaster Rovers and finally Blackpool.
+In the summer of 1997, Newell left the English league for the first time when he was transferred to Aberdeen, before returning to the English leagues with Crewe, Doncaster Rovers and finally Blackpool.
 He retired from playing in May 2001, going out on a high as Blackpool celebrated promotion as Division Three playoff winners.